Mach330/GitLab206/README.md

-compile the java program
+compile the java program using javac helloWord.java

-then run it, and it should work juuuuuuuuust fine
+then run it using the following command, and it should work juuuuuuuuust fine java helloWord